 Teenagers are prone to driving errors.
 Learning all the ways to handle a car in an emergency, particularly during poor weather, can take years — years that an inexperienced, young driver does not yet have.
 Unfortunately, a small mistake can be enough to cause spinal cord injuries, traumatic brain injuries or the wrongful death of the teen drivers and their passengers, other motorists, cyclists or pedestrians involved.

-Tips on How to Prevent Teen Car Accidents in Maryland, Virginia, and Washington, D.C.
+Tips on How to Prevent Teen Car Accidents in Northern Virginia

 Parents should work with their teens to educate them about road safety.
-A knowledgeable Washington, D.C. car wreck attorney at our firm has a few tips on how parents can help encourage teen driver safety:
+A knowledgeable Northern Virginia car wreck attorney at our firm has a few tips on how parents can help encourage teen driver safety:

-- Stress seat belt use and following the local rules of the road for safe driving in DC, Virginia, and Maryland
+- Stress seat belt use and following the local rules of the road for safe driving in Northern Virginia

 - Teach teenagers what to do if their car skids, hydroplanes or slides